Western African Ebola epidemic: Virology

-Of the four disease-causing viruses in the genus Ebolavirus, Ebola virus (or the Zaire Ebola virus) is dangerous and is the virus responsible for the epidemic in Western Africa.
+Of the four disease-causing viruses in the genus Ebolavirus, Ebola virus (or the Zaire Ebola virus) was the virus responsible for the epidemic in Western Africa.

-Since the discovery of the viruses in 1976, Ebola virus disease has been confined to areas in Middle Africa, where it is native.
+Since the discovery of the Ebola viruses in 1976, Ebola virus disease has been confined to areas in Middle Africa, where it is native.
 The epidemic was initially thought to be caused by a new species native to Guinea, rather than being imported from Middle to Western Africa.
-However, further studies have shown that the outbreak was likely caused by an Ebola virus lineage that spread from Middle Africa via an animal host within the last decade, with the first viral transfer to humans in Guinea. and with 341 genetic changes in the virion.
+Further studies have shown that the outbreak was likely caused by an Ebola virus lineage that spread from Middle Africa via an animal host within the last decade, with the first viral transfer to humans in Guinea. and with 341 genetic changes in the virion.

 In a report released in August 2014, researchers tracked the spread of Ebola in Sierra Leone from the group first infected—13 women who had attended the funeral of the traditional healer, where they contracted the disease.
 This provided "the first time that the real evolution of the Ebola virus [could] be observed in humans."
 The research showed that the outbreak in Sierra Leone was sparked by at least two distinct lineages introduced from Guinea at about the same time.
 It is not clear whether the traditional healer was infected with both variants or if perhaps one of the women attending the funeral was independently infected.
 As the Sierra Leone epidemic progressed, one virus lineage disappeared from patient samples, while a third one appeared.

 In January 2015, the media stated researchers in Guinea had reported mutations in the virus samples that they were looking at.
 According to them, "We've now seen several cases that don't have any symptoms at all, asymptomatic cases.
 These people may be the people who can spread the virus better, but we still don't know that yet.
 A virus can change itself to [become] less deadly, but more contagious and that's something we are afraid of."
 A 2015 study suggested that accelerating the rate of mutation of the Ebola virus could make the virus less capable of infecting humans.
 In this animal study, the virus became practically non-viable, consequently increasing survival.